cohenoa/ProteinNetworkSight/README.md

 # Code to accompany the paper: "ProteinNetworkSight: A User-Friendly Platform for Transforming Co-Expression Patterns into Actionable Therapeutic Insights Through Interactive Network Visualization"

-Protein network sight for running the development server you can use the following commands on the branch layout-chooser.
+For running the development server you can use the following commands on the branch layout-chooser.

 This project contains both a frontend React app and a backend Flask API.